Code-Institute-Submissions/happybean/documentation/TESTING.md

 ![Manual testing for features](/documentation/images/general_doc_img/manual_feature_testing.png)
 </details>
-- Note: Email verification message: The allauth tmeplate was amended as well as the admin dashboard site settings to reflect Happy bean in the email subject line but it still refers to "example.com" in the email the user receives when they sign up.
-This could be further investigated in the future but because of time constraints this could not be solved.
+- Note: Email verification message - The allauth template was amended as well as the admin dashboard site settings to reflect Happy bean in the email subject line but it still refers to "example.com" in the email the user receives when they sign up.
+This could be further investigated in the future but because of time constraints, this could not be solved.
 <br>
 <hr>